Miangas

 Miangas or Palmas is the northernmost island of North Sulawesi, and one of 92 officially listed outlying islands of Indonesia.

+It is one of the Island in Indonesia where Tagalog is widespread spoken.

 Etymology

 Miangas means "exposed to piracy", because pirates from Mindanao used to visit the island.
 In the Sasahara language, (Note: Sasahara language or sea language is a language that is used by Sangir people while sailing.) the island is called Tinonda (Minahasan: Poilaten), meaning "people who live separated from the main archipelago" and "our island", respectively.
 During the 16th century, the island was named in Spanish as Isla de las Palmas, and in Portuguese Ilha de Palmeiras.